Digvijay-14/Mavenmovies/README.md

 ## 🙌 Acknowledgements

-This project was inspired by the Maven Analytics community.
+1.This project was inspired by the Maven Analytics community.

-Special thanks to open-source contributors and SQL learning resources.
+2.Special thanks to open-source contributors and SQL learning resources.

-Gratitude to data-driven decision making itself—transforming raw information into actionable insights.
+3.Gratitude to data-driven decision making itself—transforming raw information into actionable insights.

 ---
 ## 🚀 Future Improvements